severanceline/DigitroShop/README.md

 ---
 ## 🔧 How to Run
-1. Clone the repository: `git clone https://github.com/your-username/DigitroShop.git`
+1. Clone the repository: `git clone https://github.com/severanceline/DigitroShop.git`
-2. Navigate to the `Persistance` layer and update the ConnectionString in `appsettings.json`.
+2. Navigate to the `Persistence` layer and update the ConnectionString in `appsettings.json`.
 3. Run `Update-Database` in Package Manager Console.
 4. Build and Run the project.

 ---

-## 👨‍💻 About the Developer
+## 👨‍💻 About This Project
-I am an aspiring Backend Developer focused on building secure, scalable, and well-architected systems with .NET.
-This project reflects my understanding of:
+This project was built to demonstrate practical experience with:
 - Custom Security Implementations.
 - Architectural Patterns (CQRS, Facade, Clean Arch).
 - Data Integrity and Validation.